reefab/dual-budaschnozzle-x-carriage/README.md

  * Extruder bodies
  * Extruder idlers
  * Pair of belt clamps
- * Two pairs of gears (big and small)
+ * Two pairs of gears
  * Fan duct
+ * Extruder bridge

- I printed everything in PLA at 40% infill expect for the fanduct that uses 10% infill (and benefit from being printed in ABS).
+ I printed everything in PLA at 40% infill except for the fanduct that uses 10% infill (and benefit from being printed in ABS).

 ### X-Carriage